-Multiple sclerosis is a chronic condition, because there is not yet a cure for the disease.
-It’s important to know that for the vast majority of people who have MS, the disease is not fatal.
-Most of the 2 million people worldwide with MS have a normal life expectancy.
+Multiple sclerosis is a chronic condition, which means it’s long-lasting and there’s no cure for it.
+That said, it’s important to know that for the vast majority of people who have MS, the disease is not fatal.
+Most of the 2 million people worldwide with MS have a standard life expectancy.
 A rare few may have complications so severe that their life is shortened.

 There’s no such thing as a “typical” symptom of MS because each person experiences the disease differently.
-The same type of symptoms may come and go frequently, or you may regain a lost function (bladder control, for example) after a period of time.
+The same symptoms may come and go frequently, or you may regain a lost function, such as bladder control.
 The unpredictable pattern of symptoms has to do with which nerves your immune system attacks at any given time.

-MS is labeled as a “silent disease” or “invisible disability.”
-Many people with MS look no different from a healthy person because some of the symptoms, such as blurred vision, sensory problems, and chronic pain, are not visible.
-Someone with MS may need accommodations even though they don’t have mobility issues and seem “fine.”
+MS is labeled as a “silent disease” or an “invisible disability.”
+Many people with MS look no different from someone without it because some of the symptoms, such as blurred vision, sensory problems, and chronic pain, are not visible.
+However, someone with MS may need special accommodations even though they don’t have mobility issues and seem “fine.”

-- hot weather/sun exposure
+- hot weather or sun exposure

 - hot baths or showers